 Hello, I’m Kate.
-I’m based in St Albans and teach LushTums Pregnancy Yoga.
-I offer weekly group classes and 1-to-1 sessions for women to connect, move and rest.
+I’m based in St Albans and teach Fertility, Pregnancy, Postnatal and Women’s Wellness Yoga.
+I offer Lushtums pregnancy group classes and 1-to-1 sessions for women to connect, move and rest.

-Having practiced yoga for many years and throughout my own pregnancy, I’ve experienced firsthand the benefits of yoga during this special time.
-My aim is for women to feel nourished, empowered and relaxed going into birth.
+Having practiced yoga for many years and throughout pregnancy.
+I’ve experienced firsthand the benefits of yoga during this special time.
+My aim is for women to feel nourished, empowered and relaxed.

 I believe that practicing yoga in pregnancy gives you tools that extend well beyond the birthing day, taking you through into motherhood and life.